LTAD

 What is it?

-“The LTAD Framework is a sport development framework that is built on the basis of human growth and development.
+“The LTAD Framework is a sports development framework that is built on the basis of human growth and development.
 It is a system of training, competition and recovery based on the developmental age or maturity level rather than the chronological age of an individual.” - Badminton for Life: Long-Term Athlete Development

 Why do we need LTAD?

 Currently, the badminton development system of Badminton Canada is varied and inconsistent.
 The ‘Badminton for Life: Long-Term Athlete Development’ booklet states that “Coaches and parents have a variety of philosophies when it comes to the optimum way to develop athletes.
-It is quite common for the emphasis to be on outcome (winning) as opposed to the [the] process (skill development)...”
-Badminton LTAD offers structured and healthy means to develop internationally dominant athletes.
+It is quite common for the emphasis to be on the outcome (winning) as opposed to the process (skill development)...”
+Badminton LTAD offers a structured and healthy means to develop internationally dominant athletes.

 How will it do this?